MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/DefinitionModifier.md

 Type: *string*[]

+::: moniker range="=minecraft-bedrock-experimental"
 ### **triggers**
 `triggers: Trigger[];`

 The list of entity definition events that will be fired via this update.

 Type: [*Trigger*](Trigger.md)[]

+> [!CAUTION]
+> This property is still in pre-release.
+Its signature may change or it may be removed in future releases.
+::: moniker-end